greenboxal/doggohub/doc/administration/container_registry.md

       enabled: false
     ```

-1. Save the file and [restart GitLab][] for the changes to take effect.
+1. Save the file and [restart DoggoHub][] for the changes to take effect.

 ## Disable Container Registry for new projects site-wide